-The incredible team from The David Sheldrick Wildlife Trust rescued a baby elephant who had been orphaned for an unknown reason and needed human help to survive in the world.
+A few years ago, the incredible team from The David Sheldrick Wildlife Trust rescued a baby elephant who had been orphaned for an unknown reason and needed human help to survive in the world.
 Sana Sana, around nine to 10 months old, was found in the Namunyak Conservancy in Kenya.
 Before her rescue, the calf was seen seeking the camp staff’s company every night and sleeping next to the tent of a Samburu tribesman.
 Upon arriving at the site, the team understood why – at that point, Sana Sana had a nasty wound under her tail from being mauled by a hyena.
-Fortunately, she now had nothing to fear, as the rescuers were ready and excited to save the little one’s life and help her on her way to adulthood.
+Fortunately, she no longer had anything to fear, as the rescuers were ready and excited to save the little one’s life and help her on her way to adulthood.

 When the keepers came to restrain her, Sana Sana was already so exhausted she put up little resistance and was soon ready to be transported to the plane that was already waiting for her.
 Once she was safe and wrapped in warm blankets, it was as if she understood that she did not have to desperately try to survive on her own anymore.